computerphysicslab/Ethereum/README.md

 and merge procedures quick and simple.

+## LydianElectrum node deployment

+To deploy your own LE node, follow the instructions at file LE-node-deployment.txt

 ## License

 LydianElectrum is licensed under the
 [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), also included in our repository in the `COPYING.LESSER` file.